Philosophy of space and time: Leibniz and Newton

 Standing out in Clarke's (and Newton's) response to Leibniz's arguments is the bucket argument: Water in a bucket, hung from a rope and set to spin, will start with a flat surface.
 As the water begins to spin in the bucket, the surface of the water will become concave.
 If the bucket is stopped, the water will continue to spin, and while the spin continues, the surface will remain concave.
-The concave surface is apparently not the result of the interaction of the bucket and the water, since the surface is flat when the bucket first starts to spin, it becomes concave as the water starts to spin, and it remains concave as the bucket stops.
+The concave surface is apparently not the result of the interaction of the bucket and the water, since the surface is flat when the bucket first starts to spin; the surface of the water becomes concave as the water itself, influenced by the spinning motion of the bucket, also begins to spin, and the surface remains concave as the bucket stops.

 In this response, Clarke argues for the necessity of the existence of absolute space to account for phenomena like rotation and acceleration that cannot be accounted for on a purely relationalist account.
 Clarke argues that since the curvature of the water occurs in the rotating bucket as well as in the stationary bucket containing spinning water, it can only be explained by stating that the water is rotating in relation to the presence of some third thing—absolute space.

 Leibniz describes a space that exists only as a relation between objects, and which has no existence apart from the existence of those objects.
 Motion exists only as a relation between those objects.
 Newtonian space provided the absolute frame of reference within which objects can have motion.
 In Newton's system, the frame of reference exists independently of the objects contained within it.
 These objects can be described as moving in relation to space itself.
 For almost two centuries, the evidence of a concave water surface held authority.